tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Aug 02 2007

-Wally Robel (a 19-year-old White wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
+Wally Robel (a 19-year-old white wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Wally Robel uttered a quick prayer to Karma to calm his nerves.
 As Wally Robel entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Wally Robel outright claimed to make the claim that the universe is controlled by a magical force called 'Karma'.
 Wally Robel argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.